-Using responsive web design enabled Baines & Ernst to optimise its site experience across different screen sizes without creating multiple websites.
+"Using responsive web design enabled Baines & Ernst to optimize its site experience across different screen sizes without creating multiple websites.
 They noticed that visitors visited 11% more pages on their site per visit and mobile conversions grew by 51%."

 Conversions happen when a customer performs a desired action, such as buying products, calling the business, or signing-up for a newsletter.

 For details on how to implement responsive web design, refer to Web Fundamentals.
 If you'd like to weigh the pros and cons of different implementations for mobile, tablet, and desktop websites, read Building Websites for the Multi-Screen Consumer.

 What are the top three mistakes beginners want to avoid?